quickapps/docs/en/designers/themes.rst

     <?php echo $this->region('right-sidebar'); ?>

-You can do nifty things such as combine two or more regions, limit the number of blocks a region can hold, etc. For example:

-Merge ``left-sidebar`` and ``right-sidebar`` regions together, the resulting region limits the number of blocks it can holds to three (3):
+You can do nifty things such as combine two or more regions, limit the number of blocks a region can hold, etc. For example, we'll merge ``left-sidebar`` and ``right-sidebar`` regions together; the resulting region limits the number of blocks it can holds to three (3):

 .. code:: php